Characterizing correlations and synchronization in collective dynamics: Tools to characterize correlations in collective dynamics

 \section{Tools to characterize correlations in collective dynamics}

 In this section we describe some tools which may, qualitative and quantitatively characterize correlations in collective dynamics.
-The emphasis is, as stated before, on the characterization of the nature of the correlations that occur before synchronization sets in or even in never synchronized systems.
+The emphasis is, as stated before, on the characterization of the nature of the correlations that occur before synchronization sets in or even in systems that never synchronize.